 WOW has extensive online content for preservice teachers, teachers, teachers educators and others who share our interest in global stories for young people.
 This includes three peer-reviewed academic journals, a blog with five distinct features, and a catalog of international books.
 All these online resources are available free to the public.

 While ambassadors are encouraged to promote reading as part of their experience, the only sanctioned activities take place during scheduled meetings in Worlds of Words.

 “Ambassadors bring their enthusiasm for reading to a larger audience by talking about books in their communities and inviting other students at their schools to meet authors,” says Short.
 “Part of the value of young adult literature is its dynamic nature.
 The innovation and experimentation within the genre helps teens connect with the world through reading.
 In this way, teens involved with the initiative will be true ambassadors.”

 Ambassador literature discussions include whole group and small group work to explore books in depth.
 By participating in literature discussions students engage in critical thinking and reflection as they read, discuss, and respond to books.

-“The teen ambassadors experience a combination of book discussions and hands-on workshops to deepen their understandings and to learn ways to promote reading,” says Short, Professor of Language, Reading and Culture and Director of WOW.
+“The teen ambassadors experience a combination of book discussions and hands-on workshops to deepen their understandings and to learn ways to promote reading,” says Short.
 “Additionally, they learn about the writing and publishing process as they meet the authors.
 In many cases, these students are among the earliest readers of those books.”